AaronZang/ORIE4741/midterm_report.md

 - Year Built: Year the structure on the property was built.
 - Neighborhood Average Price: Each real estate property unit is marked uniquely by a Borough-Block-Lot identifier.
 This gave us a natural advantage to group close real properties together by “Block” number, whereas using street address, which is hard to analyze and organize, and zipcode is too broad to define a neighborhood.
 Therefore, the neighborhood average price would be a strong indicator signifying the price of the property you are looking at.

-As we discussed above, you might find that some features are numerical, and some features are categorical like ‘Building Class At Time Of Sale’ and ‘Tax Class At Present’.
+As we discussed above, you might find that some features are numerical, and some features are categorical like ‘Tax Class At Present’.
 Since most regression models or ML algorithms cannot fit categorical variables, we are going to use dummy coding to convert a categorical feature into continuous variable.
 For example, there are four tax classes, we can have four features ‘Tax Class A’, ‘Tax Class B’, ‘Tax Class C’, and ‘Tax Class D’.
 Presence of a tax class is represented by 1 and absence is represented by 0.

 The other thing we did when we cleaned and prepared the data is to standardize the range of those features.
 As you can see the range of the year when the property was built is from 1900 to 2009, whereas the neighborhood average price ranges from 10,000 to 5,000,000.
 We normalize features by calculating their standard scores $x’ = \frac{x-\bar{x}}{\sigma}$, where $\bar{x}$ is mean and $\sigma$ is the standard deviation.